autonity/docs.autonity.org/concepts/ofd/index.md

 ## OFD economics

-There are two aspects to omission fault detection economics of slashing: inactivity penalties for _offending validators_ and proposer rewards for _block proposers_.
+There are two aspects to Omission Fault Detection economics: inactivity penalties for _offending validators_ and proposer rewards for _block proposers_.

 ### Inactivity penalties